All Products

 On the Domain Names tab of the Website Access page, you can view the domain names that are added to WAF and perform the following operations:

-• Upload an HTTPS certificate: If your domain name supports HTTPS, make sure that a valid certificate and private key files are uploaded to WAF to ensure that WAF protects HTTPS requests.
-To upload the HTTPS certificate and private key files for the domain name, click the 上传 icon in the Origin Server column.
+• Upload an HTTPS certificate: If your domain name supports HTTPS, make sure that valid certificate and private key files are uploaded to WAF to ensure that WAF protects HTTPS requests.
+To upload the certificate and private key files for the domain name, click the 上传 icon in the Origin Server column.

 For more information, see Upload an HTTPS certificate.